uisautomation/iar-gatherstats/README.md

 * ``DJANGO_DB_USER``: Username used to connect to database.
 Default: ``None``.
 * ``DJANGO_DB_PASSWORD``: Password used to connect to database.
 Default:
     ``None``.

+### Secret key

+The Docker image bakes in a "secret" key to the image because it is currently unused by any of the features.
+If this worries you, set the ``DJANGO_SECRET_KEY`` environment variable when running the container.